bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 In the above code, a rule author defined a custom `objc_library` which only exposed the parameters name, srcs, hdrs, deps, and data.
-This is notated by the file path `/Users/jerrymarino/Projects/xchammer-github/BUILD.bazel` at the line `4:13` where the error occurred. _This is very similar to how clang and swift errors look and feel inside of Xcode_
+This is notated by the file path `/Users/jerrymarino/Projects/xchammer-github/BUILD.bazel` at the line `4:13` where the error occurred. _This is very similar to how clang and Swift errors look and feel inside of Xcode_

 If needed, Bazel generally will indicate the `.bzl` file where the issue